 Ischaemum ciliare Retz.

-A tufted or spreading stoloniferous perennial, rooting freely at the lower nodes, and forming a dense mat under regular defoliation.
-Culms erect or geniculate, often branching, mostly to 0.9 (rarely 1.3) m tall, nodes bearded.
-Leaves grey green sometimes with purple-coloured margins; leaf sheath often tight, hairy around the node, otherwise sparsely hairy to glabrous; ligule membranous, truncate, 1–2 mm long; leaf blade narrowly lanceolate, 5–30 (–60) cm long and 0.3–1 (–2) cm wide, acuminate at apex, usually sparsely to densely hairy.
-Inflorescence well exserted, comprising 1 or 2 terminal racemes 2–10 cm long, breaking up at maturity; spikelets bisexual, 3–5 mm long with twisted geniculate awn 8–15 mm long, paired (one sessile, one pedicellate), spikelet pairs inserted alternately along the flattened triangular rachis. c.
-600,000 seed units/kg (1 seed unit = sessile spikelet + pedicellate spikelet< /A > + awns).
+Tufted or spreading stoloniferous perennial, rooting freely at the lower nodes, and forming a dense mat under regular defoliation.
+Culms prostrate, geniculate or erect, often branching, 0.2–0.6 (rarely 0.9–1.3) m tall, nodes bearded.
+Leaves grey green sometimes with purple-coloured margins; leaf sheath often tight, node bearded, otherwise sparsely hairy to glabrous; ligule membranous, truncate, 1–2 mm long; leaf blade narrowly lanceolate, 5–30 (–60) cm long and 0.3–1 (–2) cm wide, acuminate at apex, usually sparsely to densely hairy; leaf base broadly rounded.
+Inflorescence well exserted, comprising 1 or 2 terminal racemes 2–10 cm long, breaking up at maturity; spikelets bisexual, 3–5 mm long with twisted geniculate awn 8–15 mm long on upper lemma, paired (one sessile, one pedicellate), spikelet pairs inserted alternately along the flattened triangular rachis. c.
+600,000 seed units/kg (1 seed unit = sessile spikelet + pedicellate spikelet + awn).

 Found in open, grassy glades in lowland forests, roadsides, ditch banks, pond margins, and lawns.

 Adapted across a wide range of soil textures (except on sandy or coralline soils), fertility levels and soil reaction; pH (4.5–) 5.5–7 (–8).
 It is especially useful on very acid, low fertility soils with high Al, and can tolerate poor drainage and some salinity.